GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 User Stories make up an important part of the process to help steer the project in the right direction.
 These itemized points act as a guide during the build of the project.

-Follow this link to <a href="https://github.com/GrantWils23/Portfolio-Project-5--Ecommerce-Applications/blob/main/assets/User%20Stories%20Spreadsheet.pdf" target="_blank"><b><i>"The User Stories List"</i></b></a>.
+Follow this link to <a href="https://github.com/GrantWils23/Portfolio-Project-5--Ecommerce-Applications/blob/main/assets/User%20Stories%20Spreadsheet.pdf" target="_blank">**"The User Stories List"**</a>.

 They were broken down into sections to give some clarity on the how to organise the User Stories to build a website that users will enjoy.
-By itemizing the sections into Epics, it helps target the statement problems and to come up with a solution to implement to the website that users will enjoy their experience and will encourage users to return back to this site in the future.
+By itemizing the sections into Epics, it helps target the statement problems and to come up with a solution to implement to the website that users will enjoy their experience and will encourage users to return to this site in the future.

 The Epics were organised as follows: